 You can use H5P - a collection of interactive web tools - directly in Moodle.

 It's worth having a look at what H5P can do before you begin, however, because there are over 40 options available.
 Some of our favorites include Interactive Video, Image Hotspots, Image Juxtaposition (a great before-and-after effect), or an interactive Course Presentation.
 But these are just a few!
-Please don't hesitate to browse the examples at H5P.org, or to set up a consultation with a member of the Digital Pedagogy team; we would love to help you build interactive course moments.
+Please don't hesitate to browse the examples at H5P.org, or to set up a consultation with a member of the EdTech team; we would love to help you build interactive course moments.